 Sites & Landmarks: Enter via the pagoda in Chinatown Center for some of the best Asian cuisine in all of Austin.
 Don’t leave without getting your fill of the unique products found in the aisles of MT Supermarket, which features grocery and household necessities from China, Taiwan, Korea, and Japan.

-Let’s talk food—because this is a neighborhood you will want to return to time and time again for dinner.
-Eateries here are reminiscent of finds in bigger cities like Los Angeles, where nondescript locations conceal homegrown flavor combinations from around the world.
+Food & Drink: Eateries here are reminiscent of finds in bigger cities like Los Angeles, where nondescript locations conceal homegrown flavor combinations from around the world.
 In addition to the previously mentioned Chinatown Center, there’s Northgate Shopping Center, stocked with standout restaurants featuring Indian, Pakistani, and Middle Eastern specialties.
-Don’t miss Mariscos Los Jarochos, which eschews Austin’s Tex-Mex dominance for Veracruz-style seafood, and follow it up with some Conchas from La Michoacana.
+Don’t miss Mariscos Los Jarochos, which eschews Austin’s Tex-Mex dominance for Veracruz-style seafood.

 East Sixth Street & Holly

 The Lowdown: The East Sixth Street and Holly neighborhoods have traditionally been home to a thriving Black community in Austin.
 However, with the onset of gentrification, many of those Black-owned businesses have been driven out due to higher rents and national chains coming in.
 There are still some incredible local places to hit up in the area, though—and its reputation as a mecca for hipsters is somewhat well-deserved, as you’re bound to see at least one manbun per block around these parts.